rsous/omnifood/README.md

 Page designed by Jonas Schmedtmann for his online courses and built by myself while taking his Udemy course.

+This project is just meant to showcase the results of my journey and small achievements in my front-end development learning process.

 ### Built With

 - [CSS]()